Gallions Reach DLR station: Services

+Additional services call at the station during the peak hours, increasing the service to up to 16 tph in each direction.

 Future

 In the mid-2010s, an extension of the DLR to Thamesmead was proposed.
 As of December 2020, the proposed route of the extension diverges just after Gallions Reach, turning east to pass by Beckton DLR depot before heading to Thamesmead via Beckton Riverside.

 Connections

-London Buses routes 101, 262, 366 and night route N551 serve the station.
+London Buses routes 129, 262, 366 and night route N551 serve the station.